springkill/iris/README.md

 ## 📰 News
 * **[Nov.
 24, 2025]**: Updated queries to version 1.8.1 to work with CodeQL 2.23.2.
 * **[Nov.
 24, 2025]**: Updated the Docker integration in the main IRIS pipeline so that the container images include the project dependencies.
 The updated images can be found in [IRIS Docker Hub](https://hub.docker.com/r/irissast/cwe-bench-java-containers-v2).
+The instructions to use the Docker integration can be found in the [**Using Docker containers with IRIS**](#using-docker-containers-with-iris) section below.
 * **[Sep.
 24, 2025]**: Added Docker integration for the main IRIS pipeline, released images for 189 CWE-Bench-Java CVEs on the [IRIS Docker Hub](https://hub.docker.com/r/irissast/cwe-bench-java-containers).
 * **[Aug.
 30, 2025]**: Updated CWE-Bench-Java with 93 new CVEs and 38 CWEs.
 * **[Jul.
 10, 2025]**: IRIS v2 released, added support for 7 new CWEs.